DSIP-FBK/DSIPTS/lib/README.md

 ```
 by default, during the dataset construction, the target variable will be added to the `x_num_past` list.
 Moreover the set of categorical variable will be the same in the past and the future but we choose to distinguish the two parts during the forward loop for seek of generability.

+During the forward process, the batch is a dictionary with some of the key showed above, remember that not all keys are always present (check it please) and build a model accordlying.
+The shape of such tensor are in the form $[B,L,C]$ where $B$ indicates the batch size, $L$ the length and $C$ the number of channels.
 ## How to

 In a pre-generated environment install pytorch and pytorch-lightning (`pip install pytorch-lightning`) then go inside the lib folder and execute: